bernie-skipole/indipyclient/docs/source/usage/queclient.rst

 A three item tuple or list, where value is normally a membername to membervalue dictionary.

+If this vector is a BLOB Vector, the value dictionary should be {membername:(blobvalue, blobsize, blobformat)...}

+The blobvalue could be a bytes object, a pathlib.Path or a file-like object.
+If blobsize of zero is used, the size value sent will be set to the number of bytes in the BLOB.

-value could also be a string, one of  "Never", "Also", "Only" which indicates an enableBLOB with this value should be sent.
+Instead of a value dictionary, if value is set to a string, one of  "Never", "Also", "Only" an enableBLOB with this value will be sent.

 rxque